cloudberrydb/cloudberrydb-site/docs/sql-stmts/sql-stmt-create-external-table.md

 The main difference between regular external tables and external web tables is their data sources.
 Regular readable external tables access static flat files, whereas external web tables access dynamic data sources – either on a web server or by running OS commands or scripts.

-See Working with External Data for detailed information about working with external tables.

 ## Parameters

 **`READABLE | WRITABLE`**